bliutwo/codeforces/notes.md

 the path i'm taking isn't the right path?

 maybe i should try that greedy solution just to see what happens

+or maybe i should just return when n is less than 0?

+well, i tried that, but also it should preemptively return due to the condition in the for loop

+i just realized i'm subtracting instead of dividing, so i'm going to just divide

+so i got a segmentation fault...?